Natural regions of Chile

 Because Chile extends from a point about 625 kilometers north of the Tropic of Capricorn to a point hardly more than 1,400 kilometers north of the Antarctic Circle, within its territory can be found a broad selection of the Earth's climates.

 In 1950, CORFO defined, following criteria of geographic and economic homogeneity, six regions in continental Chile: Norte Grande, Norte Chico, Núcleo Central, Concepción y La Frontera, Los Lagos and Los Canales.

 Although this territorial division was never used to define administrative entities (as the current Regions of Chile), the natural regions continue to be used for reference purposes.

 Overview

-These natural regions are ordered from north to south and reduced to five natural regions: Each has its own characteristic vegetation, fauna, climate, and, despite the omnipresence of both the Andes and the Pacific, its own distinct topography.
+These natural regions are ordered from north to south and reduced to five natural regions:

+the Pacific, its own distinct topography.

 Norte Grande

 Most of the region is covered by the Atacama Desert and has a dry arid climate.
 The coast range has peaks over 2000 m and ends in cliffs in the coast.
 There are large salt flats in the Intermediate depression and the Andes.
 Norte Grande has Chile's highest mountains including Ojos del Salado (6,891 m) but host also the Altiplano and puna high plateaus.